MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-publish-failure-trace.md

 [!INCLUDE[2023_releasewave1.md](../includes/2023_releasewave1.md)]

-Web service publish failure telemetry gathers data when a web service could not be published or published web service is not working correctly due to an error in creating metadata for the web service.
-As a partner, the data gives you the ability to investigate & fix potential problems which are preventing web service from working correctly.
+Web service publish failure telemetry gathers data when a web service couldn't be published or a published web service isn't working correctly due to an error in creating metadata for the web service.
+As a partner, the data gives you the ability to investigate & fix potential problems that are preventing web service from working correctly.

-The following sections explains the different events included in an outgoing **Web Service Publish Failure** trace, along with their dimensions.
+The following sections explain the different events included in an outgoing **Web Service Publish Failure** trace, along with their dimensions.
 The tables list the dimensions that are specific to Business Central.

 ## <a name="rt0033"></a>Web service metadata error: Name for subpage of parent page '{parentPageName}' is missing.
 Subpage is skipped.